Francis Buchanan-Hamilton

 The standard botanical author abbreviation Buch.-Ham. is applied to plants and animals he described, though today the form "Hamilton, 1822" is more usually seen in ichthyology and is preferred by Fishbase.

 Early life

 Francis Buchanan was born at Bardowie, Callander, Perthshire where Elizabeth, his mother, lived on the estate of Branziet; his father Thomas, a physician, came in Spittal and claimed the chiefdom of the name of Buchanan and owned the Leny estate.
 Francis Buchanan matriculated in 1774 and received an MA in 1779.
 As he had three older brothers, he had to earn a living from a profession, so Buchanan studied medicine at the University of Edinburgh, graduating MD in 1783.
 His thesis was on febris intermittens (malaria).
 He then served on Merchant Navy ships to Asia, and served in the Bengal Medical Service from 1794 to 1815.
 He also studied botany under John Hope in Edinburgh.
-Hope was among the first in Britain to teach the Linnean system of botanical nomenclature, although he knew of several others having been trained under Antoine Laurent de Jussieu.
+Hope was among the first to teach the Linnean system of botanical nomenclature, although he knew of several others having been trained under Antoine Laurent de Jussieu.